 Humans are naturally drawn to one another.
 We are interested in what others say and do.
 Life experiences are important to share and simple biographies are appropriate during all stages of dementia.

-What About? is the category I put all other topics that don’t fit into Life Sketch or biograph.
-But you want to go about finding and presenting info for What About? in the same way you go about Life Sketch.
-Look for interesting groups of people (e.g. Native American tribes), inventions, historical events, animals, insects, nature, National Parks, monuments, strange places and things, and so on.
+What About? is the category I put all other topics that don’t fit into Life Sketch or biography.
+But you want to go about finding and presenting info for What About? in the same way you do for Life Sketch.
+Search for interesting groups of people (e.g. Native American tribes), inventions, historical events, animals, insects, nature, National Parks, monuments, strange places and things, and so on.

-Again, I spend 30 minutes delving into a fantastic subject–looking at pictures, reading quotes, and learning more about something we may have never heard about, might be familiar with, would like to know more about, or be reminded of because we’ve forgotten.
+Again, I spend 30 minutes delving into a fantastic subject–looking at pictures, reading quotes, and learning more about something we may have never heard about, might be sort of familiar with, would like to know more about, or be reminded about what we’ve forgotten.

 A lot of times, while researching for this activity, I stumble across a story or event that I’ve never heard before.
 I am just as eager as my residents to learn new facts.
 Print a copy for your files–never know when someone will ask a question or you’ll want to go over a cool topic again.

 For instance, did you know Niagara Falls has run dry several times?
 Or that it was Mary Anderson who invented windshield wipers?
 Or that the coldest place in the Universe is the Boomerang Nebula, with a temperature of minus 458 degrees Fahrenheit?

 This list is merely a drop in the bucket for “What About?” topics:

 |Automatic Calculator||Circulation of Blood||Hot Air Balloon||Printing Press||Sewing Machine|